quocnapy2001/AirLease-LBO/README.md

 Air Lease stockholders will receive $65 in cash per share, and the company’s chairman, Steven Udvar-Hazy, expressed support for the deal as a major industry transition.

+## Key Notes:
+- Air Lease is an aircraft leasing company so the business is highly asset-intensive and capital-heavy with majority of assets consist of flight equipment under operating leases and revenue is driven by long-term lease contracts with airline.
+Although cash flows are relatively stable, it depend on airline demand and utilisation rates => focus on asset growth, lease yields and utilisation.
+- There is already a sginigicant amount of debt used to finance aircraft purchases.
+This debt is secured against aircraft assets and part of core operation model, so this debt should be treated as operating debt => pay attention to the limit and ability to add additional LBO debt (start with a small incremental).
+- Free Cash Flow for debt repayment is lower and more volatile than standard corporate given the fact that there is a significant capital expenditures required to acquire aircraft and the timing of cash flows depends on delivery schedules.
+- Air Lease has high interest rate sensitivity given high operating debt => sensitivity analysis for interest rate or impact analysis for debt servicing and IRR.

 ## References:
 [Air Lease's Press Release 02/09/2025](https://www.airleasecorp.com/press/air-lease-corporation-enters-into-merger-agreement-with-sumitomo-corporation-smbc-aviation-capital-apollo-and-brookfield)